nestybox/sysbox/docs/distro-compat.md

     we expect Sysbox to work fine on other Linux distros too, particularly with kernel >= 5.12.

+## Supported Kubernetes Distros

+See [here](user-guide/install-k8s.md#kubernetes-distro-requirements) for the list of supported K8s distros, and [here](user-guide/install-k8s.md#kubernetes-version-requirements) for the list of supported K8s versions.

 ## Supported Platform Architectures

 * See [here](arch-compat.md) for a list of supported platform architectures